I'm a Ruin: Music video

 The song received its YouTube premiere on 27 January 2015 as an audio video.
-The same day, the hashtag "#imaruin" trended at number one worldwide.
+On the same day, the hashtag "#imaruin" trended at number one worldwide.

 On 3 February, the official music video premiered via Noisey's website.
 It was directed by Marcus Lundqvist and filmed during late January 2015 on the island of Lanzarote, Spain, and features Diamandis dancing in front of a barren mountainous landscape, which switches later on in the song to an underwater scene where she is surrounded by jellyfish.
 17 days later, an acoustic video for "I'm a Ruin" premiered on Elle's website.
 It was directed by Paul Caslin, who directed all of Diamandis' acoustic videos on Froot.

 Reception

 The song received critical acclaim from reviewers.
 Jamie Milton from DIY called it "another affected take from the record, beginning lovelorn and sombre before finding 'Froot'-laced escape in the energy-flowing choruses."
 Despite giving a mixed review of Froot, Joe Rivers of Clash called "I'm a Ruin" an "absolute songwriting masterclass."
-Matt Collar from AllMusic called "I'm a Ruin" a "shadowy" and "airy introspective epic", and compared the song to songs by Scottish singer-songwriter Annie Lennox.
+Matt Collar from AllMusic called "I'm a Ruin" a "shadowy" and "airy introspective epic," and compared the song to songs by Scottish singer-songwriter Annie Lennox.
 Collar also chose "I'm a Ruin" as a highlight of Froot.
 Laurence Day of The Line of Best Fit stated that "I'm a Ruin" is "arguably the centerpiece of the album."
 He further added that the song contained "all the neon-flicker glamour, the fading elegance, the regret-laced-with-hope tenets and the unfathomably catchy double-tap chorus," which "superglues together all the best bits of FROOT into one delicious package."